 The 2001 Directive cited above has been revised and replaced by the Clinical Trials Regulation EU No. 536/2014 of April 16, 2014, which aims at harmonizing and streamlining the clinical trials authorization process.
 The Clinical Trial Regulation EU No. 536/2014 of April 16, 2014 entered into force on June 16, 2014.
 However, the new regulation became applicable six months after the European Commission published notice of the confirmation of full functionality of the EU Clinical Trials Information System.
 Therefore the Clinical Trials Regulation is in application from January 31, 2022.
-It will apply to interventional clinical trials on medicinal products and to clinical trials authorized under the current 2001 Directive still ongoing three years after the Clinical Trial Regulation has come into operation.
+It applies to interventional clinical trials on medicinal products and to clinical trials authorized under the previous Clinical Trial Directive 2001/20/EC with a three years transition period from the Clinical Trial Regulation has come into operation.
+As from January 31st 2023, all new clinical trial applications are registered on EU-CTR.
+Ttrials approved under EU-CTD before 30th January 2023 can continue to be regulated under EU-CTD until 30 January 2025.

-The Clinical Trial Regulation will allow better consistency throughout EU Member States:
+The Clinical Trial Regulation allows better consistency throughout EU Member States:

-- Single submission of the clinical trial application dossier through the EU Clinical Trials Information System (Article 5) including a common part assessed jointly by all participating EU Member States, and a national part covering the ethical and operational aspects of the trial assessed by each EU Member State independently. - A clinical trial authorization will be issued in the form of a single decision by each EU Member State concerned (Article 4).
+- Single submission of the clinical trial application dossier through the EU Clinical Trials Information System (Article 5) including a common part assessed jointly by all participating EU Member States, and a national part covering the ethical and operational aspects of the trial assessed by each EU Member State independently. - A clinical trial authorization issued in the form of a single decision.

-The Clinical Trials Regulation will apply in the Member States without the requirement for separate implementing legislation by each Member State, but some of the existing laws of the Member States applicable at a national level will continue to apply.
+The Clinical Trials Regulation applies in the Member States without the requirement for separate implementing legislation by each Member State, but some of the existing laws of the Member States applicable at a national level will continue to apply.